Events and Offers

 If you have not opted out of the use or disclosure of your personal information for marketing purposes, we may also use your personal information for marketing additional products and services including special promotional offers, which may be of interest to you.
 As stated in the “Consent” section, you may be able to withhold or withdraw consent to the use of personal information for promotional purposes.

-We will make every reasonable effort to keep your personal information accurate and up-to-date.
+We will make every reasonable effort to keep your personal information accurate and up-to-date as required to fulfil the purposes for which the information was collected.
 To help us achieve this, we encourage you to keep us informed of any changes, such as if you move or change telephone numbers.
+We also encourage you to keep us informed of any changes, such as if you move or change telephone numbers.
+Notifying us of changes to your personal information will help us improve the way we that communicate or provide services to you.

 You have the right to access, verify and amend the information held in your personal and financial files.
 If you find any errors in our information about you, let us know and we will make the corrections as soon as reasonably possible and transmit the amended information to related parties, where appropriate.

 We will protect your personal information with appropriate safeguards and security measures.
+We may use video surveillance in and around our branches, bank machines and other locations for the purpose of safeguarding our clients and employees and protecting against theft, fraud and vandalism.
+We may also record our telephone communication with you for the same purpose.
 We will also retain your information only for the time it is required for the purposes we explain.

-8. Openness and Your Refusal or Withdrawal of Consent:
+Openness and Your Refusal or Withdrawal of Consent

 We will also explain your options of refusing or withdrawing consent to the collection, use or release of your information, and we will record and respect your choices.